vanderbilt-redcap/api-sync-module/README.md

 For this reason, there is no '+ Column' button and columns cannot be removed.

-In the following example table, the module is configured to convert the 'First Form' form name to 'Their Form Name' before exporting data.
+In the following example table, the module is configured to convert the 'First Form' form name to 'Their Form Name' and 'Other Form' to 'Their Other Form' before exporting data.

 ![Configuring export translations](/readme/export_forms.PNG)
+### Note: Form and Event Names in REDCap
+REDCap forms and events have two names.
+A display name and a unique name.
+The unique name is usually not shown to users but it's how REDCap refers to forms and events internally.
+You may use either in the 'Configure Translations' tables -- the module can usually determine the correct unique name for a given display name.

+The module won't be able to determine the unique name in the following cases:

+ 1. The display name contains only non-Latin characters.

+	In this case, REDCap will generate a unique form name using random characters.
+The module won't be able to guess the unique form name in this case.

+ 2. The remote instance of REDCap contains multiple forms/events with the same display name.

+	In this case, REDCap will append some random characters to make the unique name unique for that form/event.

+Using the display name in the above cases will cause imports/exports to fail.
+The workaround is to determine the unique names for the forms/events and use those instead.
+You can determine these unique names, for instance, by exporting the raw data as CSV and finding the names within the exported file.